Virginia Lee Burton Collection

 Scope and Contents

-The bulk of the collection consists of original watercolor illustrations for the award-winning children's book The Little House, written and illustrated by Virginia Lee Burton.
+The bulk of the collection consists of original watercolor illustrations for the children's book The Little House, written and illustrated by Virginia Lee Burton.
 The collection also contains tempera studies for Life Story, two small watercolor pieces of Maybelle the Cable Car, linoleum printed Christmas cards, a print of the art from the endpapers of The Emperor's New Clothes, and one oversize textile fabric with a linoleum print design designed by Burton as part of the Folly Cove Designers collective.

 Dates